John McCain has called on Toobz Stevens to resign from the Senate.

 All in violation of Title 18, United States Code, Section 1001(a)(1) and (c)(1) and (2).

-It’s funny McCain should make that mistake, given that he himself appears to be guilty of similar omissions in his Senate Financial Disclosure Form.
+It’s funny McCain should make that mistake, given that he himself appears to be guilty of similar ommissions in his Senate Financial Disclosure Form.
 Despite public reports of McCain gambling–and, at times, winning–large sums, he has never reported his gambling winnings on his Senate Financial Disclosure Forms.

 Given McCain’s call on Ted Stevens to do the right thing, isn’t it time McCain himself avoid the crimes Stevens just got convicted of?